 As for me, when I speak with one friend in particular, I need to be a little wary because I’m very sensitive to what I put into my mind.
 And if I read an innocent seeming article which ends with predictions of the upcoming “vast earth changes, UFO activity, harmful chemicals being spewed into our environment, speculations about why Atlantis fell, financial collapse and hundreds of upcoming nuclear disasters…” Sure, some of this information may be true, (and some of this info might be research-able) and there may be (many) organizations in the world which do not mind or care about the risks associated with their business practices… But to speculate that there are people out there trying to kill off humanity, or that there are entire organizations with this agenda (or that reptilians are doing it – dear god! really?)… Well that is where I draw the line.
 That sounds certifiably crazy to me!

 At the same time however, we must keep in mind that people who actively seek out this info are doing the best they can.
 There must be some reason that they are so consumed with fearful theories and philosophies which cause their body / mind to contract and tighten up beyond typical self-regulating health.
 What are these reasons?
 What provokes someone to spend time combing through material which could inspire fear or dread?
-I’d like to speculate that one of the primary reasons is due to birth or early trauma.
+I’d like to speculate that one of the primary reasons is due to birth (or early) trauma.

 Often times, we hear about trauma, neglect and potential abuse everyday, but it seems so innocent that we might not recognize it.
 What I’m saying is that birth trauma is much more prevalent than we often know.
 But what do I mean by innocent-seeming trauma?
 Ever heard someone say, “Oh yeah… My mom was too busy to hold the bottle for me, so from an early age I had to hold it myself.”
 Does that sound like trauma or abuse to you?
 Probably not.
 But in reality that babies needs are DEFINITELY not being met, and probably more than just one need.
 And if there is potential neglect happening around feeding (nurturing, feeling un/loved), we can pretty much guess there will be issues elsewhere.

 Now don’t get me wrong.
 I’m not trying to point fingers and say, “Hey you!
 Mother!
 Get it right!”
 Nope.
 That is not what I am trying to do here.
 But I’m just saying that if you were born with one of many birth difficulties: the umbilical cord around your neck, or if they used interventions like forceps, or if there is something wrong or unusual about the baby – they might yank it away from the mother for a few hours / days to be alone in an ICU (premature babies obviously but there are other cases too), then there is definite birth trauma.
-However, unless there are gross problems later in life (depression, significant structural alignment issues, etc), it is often times not treated.
+However, unless there are gross problems later in life (depression, significant structural alignment issues, etc), it is often times not treated or even recognized!